Mayank-301/clock/README.md

-#🕒 World Clock Web App
+#🕒 World Clock

-A sleek and interactive World Clock built using HTML, CSS, and JavaScript.
+World Clock Web App A sleek and interactive World Clock built using HTML, CSS, and JavaScript.
 Select any country to view its current time in real-time with a responsive and modern UI.

 ## 🔗 Live Demo